adama789/blockchain_password_manager/README.md

 3. Install Node.js dependencies for backend:

    `npm install`

-3.2 Install Node.js dependencies for frontend
+5. Install Node.js dependencies for frontend:

    `cd frontend/blockchain_password_manager && npm install`

 ---

 ## ⚙️ Configuration

-4. Generate a new wallet:
+5. Generate a new wallet:

    `solana-keygen new`

-5. Configure network:
+6. Configure network:

    To work on devnet: